isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 </div>
 <p>Vance is a self-directed learner who displays great intellectual curiosity.
 His strict approach allows him to manage different commitments effectively.
-Academically, he has demonstrated high-level academic and leadership caliber through his selection for the Pre-University Seminar, where he led a team of twenty-five tertiary students in a project on social issues.
-Additionally, he participated in the S. Rajaratnam Dialogue, showcasing a drive for understanding.
 His academic achievements were also recognised with the 2025 Edusave Merit Bursary.
-He also took part in the Nara-CJC Exchange Programme which allowed him to work together with Japanese students from Nara High School, where he navigated cross-cultural collaboration with notable sensitivity.&nbsp;</p>
+He took part in the Nara-CJC Exchange Programme which allowed him to work together with Japanese students from Nara High School, where he navigated cross-cultural collaboration with notable sensitivity.&nbsp;</p>
 <p>Vance has also distinguished himself as a pillar of his student community.